 Andy Pandy is a part of the Hansen Kids LLC company, as a small owner-operated business located in Michigan.
 The company is inspired by their love of family and the planet and strive to create environmentally friendly and safe products for children.
 In 2013, the Hansen family released their dream diaper, the Andy Pandy Premium Bamboo disposable diapers after years of research and testing to create a quality, eco-friendly product.

-The comparison chart below includes the overall scores for each diaper we tested for this review.
-Andy Pandy scored below average overall despite some higher scores in metrics like Ecology and Leakage.
+In overall performance, Andy Pandy scored below average overall despite some higher scores in metrics like Ecology and Leakage.

 This diaper scored well for leakage with a 7 of 10 in our tests.
 The high for leakage is only 8 so this diaper is only one point below the high.
 In our tests, we had minimal to no leaking during testing but some Amazon reviewers did experience some leaking during normal use which impacted the leakage score.
 This score is still good, but the competing green diaper, Nature Babycare earned an 8.